 - Sensitive information in SAC student files will not be released except in accordance with federal and state laws.

 - A student’s file may be released pursuant to a court order or subpoena.

 - If students wish to have information about their disability shared with others, they must provide written authorization to the director to release the information.
 Before giving such authorization, the student should understand the purpose of the release and to whom the information is being released.
 The student should also understand that there may be occasions when the Director will share information regarding student’s disability at his/her discretion if circumstances necessitate the sharing of information and the Director has determined that there is an appropriate legitimate educational interest involved.

-- Students have the right to review their own ODS file with reasonable notification.
+- Students have the right to review their own SAC file with reasonable notification.

-If you have any questions regarding the confidentiality policy of the Office of Disability Services please call us at 985-448-4430.
+If you have any questions regarding the confidentiality policy of the Student Access Center please call us at 985-448-4430.

 Revised October, 2016